lukeod/vampiresurvivors-modding/event-system.md

 ```

 ### Firing with Identifier
-The identifier parameter is optional and rarely used.
-It allows targeted signal delivery:
+Based on code analysis, the identifier parameter appears optional and rarely used.
+It appears to allow targeted signal delivery:
 ```csharp
 signalBus.FireId<SomeSignal>(identifier, signalData);
 ```